 Example 2: Styling Numbers in an Ordered List

-Suppose you want to make the numbers in an ordered list appear as bold and red:
+If you want the numbers in an ordered list to appear bold and red, you only need two properties:

 <ol>